scottlamb/moonfire-nvr/README.md

 There are no binary packages of Moonfire NVR available yet, so it must be built from source.

-The `rust` branch contains a rewrite into the [Rust Programming Language](https://www.rust-lang.org/en-US/).
+Moonfire NVR is written in the [Rust Programming Language](https://www.rust-lang.org/en-US/).
 In the long term, I expect this will result in a more secure, full-featured, easy-to-install software.
 In the short term, there will be growing pains.
 Rust is a new programming language.